siyengar/quic-url/draft-subodh-quic-httpqs.md

   than an origin can use QUIC might be too late.

-To help make experimentation easier, we propose a new URL scheme for QUIC `httpqs:`.
-Unlike Alt-Svc, `httpqs:` is limited in functionality and specifies that the server makes the same resource available over both HTTPS over TCP, as well as HTTP over QUIC at the same IP address and port.
-Alt-Svc scopes the use of an entire origin, but `httpqs:` only defines what happens to that particular resource.
+To help make experimentation easier, we propose a new URL scheme for QUIC `httpqs`.
+Unlike Alt-Svc, `httpqs` is limited in functionality and specifies that the server makes the same resource available over both HTTPS over TCP, as well as HTTP over QUIC at the same IP address and port.
+Alt-Svc scopes the use of an entire origin, but `httpqs` only defines what happens to that particular resource.